 Pluto counts in my world

-jmorris9999 Premium Member about 1 month ago
+jmorris9999 Premium Member 3 months ago

 Teach him the proper pronunciation.
 Course that kills a million jokes.